-How can you handle an illegal interview question when it's asked?
+How can you handle an illegal job interview question when it's asked?

 In 1967, the Age Discrimination in Employment Act (ADEA) was signed into law to forbid ageism in the workplace against anyone 40 or older.
-Any interview question that asks about your age or infers how old you are is illegal for interviewers to ask — period.
-Many interviewers know to avoid those questions, yet some will still ask some variation of the question, "How old are you?"
+Any interview question that asks about your age or infers how old you are is employment discrimination and illegal for interviewers to ask — period.
+Many interviewers know to avoid those questions, yet some will still ask job seekers some variation of the question, "How old are you?"

 1.)
-You could respond with, "That's an illegal interview question to ask, and I'm not going to respond to it."
+You could respond with, "That's an illegal interview question to ask a job applicant, and I'm not going to respond to it."
 This is a valid response, though it likely won't win you any brownie points towards a second interview.

 2.)
 You could respond by sharing your age and leaving it at that.
-This approach isn't going to get you very far in the interview process either.
+This approach isn't going to get you very far in the interview process with employers, either.